-Until this past semester, I hadn't really heard anyone use it often despite one encounter in 6th grade.
-Most of my best friends I have met while serving at places like Camp Able or Camp Bratton Green where summers are dedicated to people with diverse-abilities.
+Until this past semester, I hadn't really heard anyone use it often despite one encounter in sixth grade.
+Most of my best friends I have met while serving at places like Camp Able or Camp Bratton Green where summers are dedicated to people with diverse abilities.
 I think having been surrounded with like-minded people for so long made me forget that some people still use it as an expression.

 Let me tell you, it's annoying.

 The word itself has been brushed off even in a "scientific" sense.
 It means to be slowed down, but it has stretched far beyond that meaning and has turned into an insult.

 Like any word, the power behind it is given by the user and most times, the user uses it to demean another person.
 It's like when you hear someone say "that's gay."

 Like, what?
 Why is that term being used in a derogatory sense?

 Why is someone's sexuality an insult?
 Hearing someone use the R-word physically makes me cringe and tense up.
 It makes me wonder what truly goes on in someone's mind.
 People will argue back that it's "just a word" and to "chill out," but if it was just a word, why not use something else?